Unboxed-Software/solana-course/content/token22-in-the-client.md

 // ....
 ```

-# Getting Started
+### 1. Clone the starter code

-To get started, clone [this](https://github.com/Unboxed-Software/token22-in-the-client/) repository and checkout the `starter` branch.
-This branch contains a couple of helper files and the boilerplate code to get you started.
+To get started, clone [this lab's repository](https://github.com/Unboxed-Software/token22-in-the-client/) and checkout the `starter` branch.
+This branch contains a couple of helper files and some boilerplate code to get you started.

 ```bash
 git clone https://github.com/Unboxed-Software/token22-in-the-client.git